KHZ-INTL/Wallpaper_changer/README.md

 The application does not run run continuously in the background, this is on purpose so that it does not use ram and resources.
 For it to change wallpapers automatically it needs to be setup with crontab.
 Please see crontab section below.

 ##### CRONTAB
 I have set it to change wallpaper every 10 minutes.
-Please refer to a crontab manual/wiki.
+Please refer to a crontab manual/wiki, <a href="https://www.tutorialspoint.com/unix_commands/crontab.htm" target="_blank">TutorialPoint.com</a> have a simple guide on crontab.

-An example of using it with crontab:
+An example:

 `*/10 * * * * export "$HOME=/home/MyUserName"; export DISPLAY=":0.0"; /home/myUserName/my_scripts/bin/wallpaper.py --time;`

 #### Configuration:
 On initial launch it will create a configuration file at "~/.config/wallpaper.ini".
 Please set your wallpaper directory under "wallpaper_dir".
+Please delete the configuration file when there is an update to the script.

 Example:

-[Settings]
+`[Settings]`

-wallpaper_dir = /home/myUserName/Pictures/walls/_/
+`wallpaper_dir = /home/myUserName/Pictures/walls/_/`

 #### Wallpaper File Naming Convention: